allegheny-computer-science-203-s2021/CodeOfConduct/conduct.md

 - Student may receive a reduced or failing grade for the affected project.

-* Level III A Level III infraction will be given to an individual who has accumulated five Level I infractions.
+* Level III: A Level III infraction will be given to an individual who has accumulated five Level I infractions.

 - Student is required to communicate weekly with the professor to discuss continued participation in class.

 - Depending on the severity of the infraction, student may receive a failing grade for the project and/or class, at the discretion of the professor.